charlesUnixPro/dps8m-fnp/README.md

     whisper "<Message>"

 To load device information:
-    load [-VA] Devices.txt   (Specifying the -V option selects the verbose mode.
+    load [-VA] Devices.txt

+    (NOTE: Specifying the -V option selects the verbose mode.
 While the -A option appends the specified device list to the existing device list.)

 After the user has entered the 'g' mode (by entering 'g' at the sim> prompt) the followoing single letter connands will take effect:
     'd' = disconnect all telnet connections